conan-io/conan-center-index/docs/error_knowledge_base.md

 The [self.requires()](https://docs.conan.io/en/latest/reference/conanfile/methods.html#requirements) allows to override a dependency version, forcing to use that version imposed by the recipe only.
 As a side-effect, dependencies can use different versions of the same project at the same package, which may cause unpredicted errors, like ABI incompatibility.
 For that reason, the `override` parameter is forbidden and should not be used.
 Instead, all dependencies should align their package versions, even when it's necessary to open more pull requests to update dependency versions.

+#### **<a name="KB-H076">#KB-H076</a>: "EITHER STATIC OR SHARED OF EACH LIB"**

+It checks whether static & shared artifacts of the same lib are packaged together.
+Also, if there are tuples of (.a/.dylib) or (.a/.so) files with the same name.
+So it works on Unix systems only, not Windows.
+Putting both same library name as shared and static in the very same package is considered an error, as it should be separated and managed by the package option `shared`.

+#### **<a name="KB-H077">#KB-H077</a>: "APPLE RELOCATABLE SHARED LIBS"**

+It checks whether installed shared libs are relocatable on Linux & macOS.
+All shared libs on macOS properly have `@rpath/<shared>` in install tree (@rpath token is supported since macOS 10.5 Leopard).

 ## Deprecated errors

 The following errors from the hooks are deprecated and no longer reported: